apiaryio/api-blueprint/APIBlueprintSpecification.md

 This section is **recognized** by one of the [HTTP Request Methods](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) written in capitals as an Markdown header.

+Alternatively this section is **recognized** by a MultiMarkdown header with HTTP Request Method specified in its [explicit label](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#automatic-cross-references).

 This section can contain **further Markdown-formatted content**.
 If a content is provided it is considered to represent this Resource method description.

 This section **should include** at least one [Response Subsection][ResourceResponseSection].
 In addition to mandatory nested section this section **may include** following additional subsections: